 For Portage services with an Accredited Trainer it is usual for them to undertake the role of Mentor, with peer support available for new ATs.
 If a service does not have an AT, arrangements can be made to link with a Mentor from another service and plans made for the service to buy in Portage Workshops through the NPA.

-A Guide for Mentors is available for ATs within the NPA Trainer Information section.
+A Quality Standards Handbook for Mentors is available for ATs within the NPA Trainer Information section.

 Step 3: This involves attending a Training for Trainers Workshop, followed by Step 4 applying for Accredited Trainer status.